brunodpoliveira/Fallout1DemoAI/README.md

 ### Controls
 #TODO virtualcontroller explanations
-- Player movement and interaction are placeholders: Arrow keys for directions and ENTER/Button West for entering dialog with a NPC
+- Player movement and interaction are placeholders: Arrow keys for directions and Z/Button West for entering dialog with a NPC
 - Interact with NPCs by typing messages on the Dialog Window, and click the buttons with your mouse to interact with them.
-- Hold and the right mouse button to in the Dialog message window to scroll through it
+- Hold and drag the right mouse button in the Dialog message window to scroll through it
 - Future versions will include voice input and additional controls.

 ### Execution